Stalonne-Jabo/Tax-management-system-DB/README.md

 #### Project Tittle: Tax Management System

 ## OVERVIEW
 #### This project involves the design and development of a Tax Management System using Oracle PL/SQL.
 It includes data modeling, ERD design, database creation, and monitoring using Oracle Enterprise Manager (OEM).
+### Problem Definition:
+Government institutions often struggle with efficient and transparent tax collection, filing, and tracking.
+Manual methods or disconnected systems lead to errors, fraud, and delayed reporting.

+### Context:
+This system will be used by Rwanda Revenue Authority (RRA) and tax-paying businesses to manage taxes like VAT, PAYE, corporate income tax,etc
 ## Features

 - Taxpayer registration and management